turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

   * *Note:* When creating this new association on Invoice, your existing tests will fail unless the association is *optional*.
 Use [these guides](https://guides.rubyonrails.org/association_basics.html#optional) as a reference.
 ​
 * Merchants have full CRUD functionality over their coupons with criteria/restrictions defined below:
-   - A merchant can have a maximum of 5 coupons enabled in the system at one time.
+   - A merchant can have a maximum of 5 activated coupons in the system at one time.
    - A merchant cannot delete a coupon, rather they can activate/deactivate them.
    - A Coupon has a name, unique code (e.g. "BOGO50"), and either percent-off or dollar-off value.
 The coupon's code must be unique in the whole database.
 * If a coupon's dollar value (ex. "$10 off") exceeds the total cost of that merchant's items on the invoice, the grand total for that merchant's items should then be $0.
 (In other words, the merchant will never *owe* money to a customer.)
 * A coupon code from a Merchant only applies to Items sold by that Merchant.

-In the user stories below, we have outlined a few examples of Sad Paths you may consider adding in.
-Your sad paths are not limited to these examples, but you should take time to implement at least 2 sad paths total.
 ​
 ## User Stories

+In the user stories below, we have outlined a few examples of Sad Paths you may consider adding in.
+In your project, you should take time to implement at least 2 sad paths total, but you are not limited to the examples we provide.

 ```
 1. Merchant Coupons Index